Zorro: Legacy

 The Masked Rider, the primary mascot of Texas Tech University, is similar to Zorro.
 Originally called "Ghost Rider", it was an unofficial mascot appearing in a few games in 1936 and then became the official mascot with the 1954 Gator Bowl.

-Being one of the earliest examples of a fictional avenger with a double identity, Zorro inspired the creation of several similar characters in pulp magazines and other media, and is a precursor of the superheroes of American comic books, Jerry Siegel has credited Zorro along with The Scarlet Pimpernel as one of the inspirations for the creation of Superman particularly the concept of his dual identity as mild mannered reporter Clark Kent, as Clark Kent's harmless facade and dual identity were inspired by the protagonists of such movies as Don Diego de la Vega in The Mark of Zorro and Sir Percy Blakeney in The Scarlet Pimpernel, Siegel thought this would make for interesting dramatic contrast and good humor.
+As one of the earliest examples of a fictional avenger with a double identity, Zorro inspired the creation of several similar characters in pulp magazines and other media and is a precursor of the superheroes of American comic books.
+Jerry Siegel credited Zorro along with The Scarlet Pimpernel as inspirations for the creation of Superman, particularly the concept of a dual identity as mild-mannered reporter Clark Kent.
+Siegel thought this would make for interesting dramatic contrast and good humor.
 Superman's stance as the Champion of the Oppressed and devil-may-care attitude during his early Golden Age appearances were influenced by the characters of The Mark of Zorro star Douglas Fairbanks, who starred in similar adventure films such as Robin Hood.

-Also being one of the earliest examples of a fictional masked avenger with a dual identity, Bob Kane has credited Zorro as part of the inspiration for the character Batman, which was created in 1939.
+Also, Bob Kane has credited Zorro, as one of the earliest examples of a fictional masked avenger with a dual identity, as part of the inspiration for the character Batman, which was created in 1939.
 Like Don Diego de la Vega, Bruce Wayne is affluent, the heir of wealth built by his parents.
-His everyday persona encourages others to think of him as shallow, foolish and uncaring to throw off suspicion.
-Frank Miller's comic book miniseries The Dark Knight Returns (1986) and The Dark Knight Strikes Again (2001–2002) both include multiple Zorro references like the Batman inscribing a Z on a defeated foe.
+His everyday persona encourages others to think of him as shallow, foolish, and uncaring to throw off suspicion.
+Frank Miller's comic book miniseries The Dark Knight Returns (1986) and The Dark Knight Strikes Again (2001–2002) both include multiple Zorro references, such as Batman inscribing a Z on a defeated foe.
 In later tellings of Batman's origins, Bruce Wayne's parents are murdered by a robber as the family leaves a showing of the 1940 film The Mark of Zorro, starring Tyrone Power.

-Zorro inspired a similar pulp character known as El Coyote, which was created in 1943 by José Mallorquí.
+Zorro inspired a similar pulp character known as El Coyote, created in 1943 by José Mallorquí.
 A sample superhero character called The Fox appearing in the Supers supplement of the GURPS role-playing system is also based on Zorro.